janekbaraniewski/issuectl/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/janekbaraniewski/issuectl)](https://goreportcard.com/report/github.com/janekbaraniewski/issuectl)
 [![Go Reference](https://pkg.go.dev/badge/github.com/janekbaraniewski/issuectl.svg)](https://pkg.go.dev/github.com/janekbaraniewski/issuectl)

-> # WARNING
+> ❗️WIP❗️
-> this is still work in progress.

 <img src="logo.png" alt="logo" width="200" />

+**Streamline your work on multiple repositories and issues simultaneously.
+This tool will:**

-- gives you clean isolated space for each of your issues
+- Maintain a clean work directory for each of your issues
-- helps you manage multiple git repositories and branches involved
+- When you start working on new issue it:
+  - Clones all repositories you need to separate directory
+  - Sets up branches in all repositories
+  - Changes status of issue in issue backend to In Progress
+- Then it allows you with just one command to:
+  - open Pull Request
+  - link it to issue
+- And when youre done it:
+  - cleanes up working directory
+  - sets issue to Done

 ## Install